 The KMA holds a mirror to Kamloops.
 Established in 1937, the Museum acquires, preserves, and makes available the documentary heritage of the City.
-With an exhaustive collection of over 20,000 artifact and one of the Interior’s oldest and largest Archives, its holdings are the spark and the evidence of our shared history.
+With an exhaustive collection of over 20,000 artifacts and one of the Interior’s oldest and largest Archives, its holdings are the spark and the evidence of our shared history.
 The KMA preserves the past to make sense of the present and move imaginatively into the future.

 Find out where we are located, admission costs, gallery guidelines, and general FAQs.